-Georgia is a fierce advocate, and is regularly instructed to defend and prosecute in the Crown Court and Magistrates’ Court.
-She has experience across a range of offences, including dishonesty offences, domestic violence, sexual offences, drugs offences and fraud.
+Georgia is a fierce advocate, and is regularly instructed to defend and prosecute.
+She has experience across a range of offences, including financial and business crime, sexual offences, and violent offences.

 Georgia has an impressive academic background having completed a BPTC LLM in Financial Crime, awarded with distinction.